kamalasaurus/bergelsonlab.org/people.md

         <div class="description">
             <b>Eric Laderman</b>
             <p><b>PhD Student</b>, NYU</p>
-            <p>Eric is a PhD student in the Bergelson lab.
-He is interested in understanding how strain-level variation in plant pathogens is maintained and how such variation affects disease outcomes and bacterial competition in the phyllosphere.
-Before joining the Bergelson lab, he graduated from Dartmouth College in 2020 with a BS in Biology and Biological Chemistry.
-While at Dartmouth, he worked in the Guerinot lab, where he studied how plants alter photosynthesis in response to iron deficiency.
-After graduating Dartmouth, he researched how phages overcome CRISPR immunity in Listeria in the Bondy-Denomy lab at UCSF.
-When he's not in the lab, you can probably find Eric playing tennis or enjoying a picnic in Central Park.</p>
+            <p>I'm a PhD student in the Bergelson lab, where I'm interested in understanding how strain-level variation in plant pathogens is maintained and how this variation affects disease outcomes and bacterial competition in the phyllosphere.
+I graduated from Dartmouth College in 2020 with a BS in Biology and Biological Chemistry.
+While at Dartmouth, I worked in the Guerinot lab studying how plants alter photosynthesis in response to iron deficiency.
+After graduating, I joined the Bondy-Denomy lab at UCSF, where I researched how phages overcome CRISPR immunity in Listeria.
+When I’m not in the lab, you can probably find me playing tennis or enjoying a picnic in Central Park.</p>
         </div>
     </div>
     <div class="profile">